Code4Community/Code4Community.github.io/tutorials/git-tutorial.md

 Add an image to the `images/` directory.
 You can drag-and-drop from the file explorer on your operating system directly into VS Code.

-Note: Your image does not have you be an actual picture of yourself, although it might help us learn eachother's names.
+Note: Your image does not have you be an actual picture of yourself, although it might help us learn each other's names.

 ![](images/git-tutorial/screenshot6.png)